Reassembling Public Data in Cuba: Collaborations When Information Is Missing, Outdated or Scarce

 Written by: Yudivián Almeida Cruz Saimi Reyes Carmona

-To report on the recently designated Council of Ministers, it was also necessary to build another database.
-In that case, information provided by the National Assembly was not complete and we used press reports, the Official Gazette and another informative sites to get a fuller picture.
-In both cases, we created databases in JSON format which were processed and used for most of the articles we conceived about the elections and the executive and legislative powers in Cuba.
+To report on the recently designated Council of Ministers, it was also necessary to build a database.
+In that case, the information provided by the National Assembly was not complete and we used press reports, the Official Gazette and other websites to get a more comprehensive picture.
+In both cases, we created databases in JSON format which were analyzed and used for most of the articles we wrote about the elections and the executive and legislative powers in Cuba.

 One of the things we do in these classes is to involve students in the construction of a database.
-There was no single source in Cuba to obtain the names of the people who have received national awards, based on their life’s work in different areas and activities.
-With all of the students and teachers, we collected and structured a database of more than 27 awards since they began to be granted so far.
-This information allowed us to reveal that there was a gender gap in the awarding of prizes.
+For example, there was no single source in Cuba to obtain the names of the people who have received national awards, based on their life’s work, in different areas.
+Together with students and teachers, we collected and structured a database of the recipients of more than 27 awards since they began to be granted until today.
+This information allowed us to reveal that there was a gender gap in awarding prizes.
 Women received these prizes only 25% of the time.
 With this discovery we were able, together, to write a story that encouraged reflection about gender issues in relation to the national recognition of different kinds of work.

 In 2017 we had another revealing experience.
 This experience helped us to understand that, in many cases, we should not to settle for existing published databases and we should not make too many early assumptions about what is and is not possible.
 As part of their final coursework, we asked students to form small teams to carry out an investigation.
 These were composed, in each case, by one of the four members of the Postdata.club team, two journalism students and a student of computer science.
 One of the teams proposed tackling new initiatives of self-employment in Cuba.
 Here, these people are called cuentapropistas.
 What was a few years ago a very limited practice, is now rapidly growing due to the gradual acceptance of this form of employment in society.